The Ghost Drum: Themes and elements from folklore

 The novel counterpoises the spiritual power of the shaman with the political power of the Czar.
 The absolute power of the Czar and the prevalence of slavery in the land are represented as productive of evil.
 The Czar's power is shown to be on uncertain ground; although he has the power of life and death over others, he is ruled by his fear of losing his Czardom.
 The shaman, however, whose power is based on knowledge, lives free, walks invisible, and is all but invulnerable to harm.

 The familiar fairy-tale roles are switched: it is the prince who is imprisoned in a high tower, and the witch rescues him from the wicked princess.

 The tale-telling cat is also found in Pushkin's poem "Ruslan and Ludmila", which is based on folk stories he heard as a child.

 The terms 'witch' and 'shaman' are used interchangeably in the text, and both are applied to men as well as women.
 They can travel in other worlds in spirit, and they have healing gifts and other powers based on the various types of magic: the magic of herbs, the magic of words, the magic of writing and the magic of music.
 They demonstrate such skills as divining the future, invisibility and shape-shifting.
 The drum of the title is a common shamanic tool, in this case also marked with letters or runes through which the shaman can "question" the drum (similarly to the alethiometer in His Dark Materials).

 Chingis and Kuzma both have huts with chicken legs like the well-known Russian witch Baba Yaga.

 The four spirits are able to leave the ghost world because they have not eaten or drunk anything while there, expressing a common belief found in western myth.

 Literary significance and reception

 The School Library Journal described the language of the novel as 'lyrical and poetic", saying that Susan Price "weaves together many common folkloric themes into an original story which is both charmingly new and hauntingly familiar".
+When reissued in 2024, the book was described as "a gem ... the Fabergé egg of fairytales."